Differences Between

 CopyPaste for Mac Manual Page 1 copypaste helpCopyPaste for Mac Manual Page 2 copypaste help

-Its important to realize that these 2 apps are both very similar and very different.
+It’s important to realize that these 2 apps are both very similar and very different.
 Showing features in a list doesn’t do either of them justice.
 You can describe a strawberry as tart, sweet, red, heart shaped, juicy, etc but you don’t know a strawberry till you taste it.
 The same is true for these 2 apps.
-In addition to browsing this list, we recommend trying (tasting) them to really know ‘grok’ them.
+In addition to browsing this list, we recommend trying (tasting) them to really ‘grok’ (get to know via information, experience and knowledge) them.

 Comparing Specs For